Fudan-iGEM/2024-wiki/src/software.md

 </div>
 </div>

 To capture how cells allocate their resources across various types of proteins, we partitions the proteome into five components, including heterologous proteins (expressed by the parts introduced into the cell), ribosomes, metabolic enzymes, transporters, and housekeeping proteins.
 In our model, mRNA transcripts compete for free ribosomes and energy for translation, leading to a competitive environment where genes from the introduced parts must contend with native genes for cellular resources.
 This competition, coupled with the dilution of heterologous proteins due to the predicted growth rate, creates a two-way interaction between the parts and the cellular host.
 The burden of a part is defined as the reduction percentage of the growth rate of the host organism compared to the wild type.

 To make our software more useful to synthetic biology, we have introduced the commonly used parameters of parts into our software, including plasmid copy number, promoter strength, RBS strength, and the length the coding sequence (CDS).
 In our software, plasmid copy number and promoter strengths is modeled as the maximal TX rate of a gene, RBS strengths the binding affinity and dissociation constant between transcripts and ribosomes, and CAI the maximum TL elongation rate.
 These features allow synthetic biologists to explore how different environmental and genetic conditions influence the behavior of gene circuits within the host cell.

 We have also built a small library containing several commonly used basic parts, including promoters, RBS, and CDS.
 These parts have been experimentally validated for their promoter strength and RBS strength.
 To know more information about this library, please visit [this link](https://static.igem.wiki/teams/5115/software/software-basic-parts-lib.pdf).

 Didn't find the parts you are interested in our library?
-You can easily add them to the Burden Predictor by following these steps:
+You can easily add them to Burden Predictor by selecting one of the following methods below:

-1. **Input the Part's Sequence**: Manually enter the sequence of the part directly into the software.
+- **Input the Part's Sequence**: Manually enter the sequence of the part directly into the software.
-2. **Upload the Sequence File**: Upload sequence files from your device in Genbank or FASTA format.
+- **Upload the Sequence File**: Upload sequence files from your device in Genbank or FASTA format.
-3. **Search the iGEM Registry by PartHub**: Use PartHub to search the iGEM Registry for parts of interest and add them to the Burden Predictor.
+- **Search the iGEM Registry by PartHub**: Use PartHub to search the iGEM Registry for parts of interest and add them to the Burden Predictor.

 This flexible approach ensures you can incorporate any part you need for your research.

-For detailed instructions on how to use these features, please refer to our [tutorial](/fudan/software/#_2-burden-predictor).
+For detailed instructions on how to use these features, please refer to our [tutorial](#_2-burden-predictor).

 For basic parts not included in our library, we employ the [Promoter Calculator](https://github.com/barricklab/promoter-calculator) and [RBS Calculator](https://github.com/hsalis/Ribosome-Binding-Site-Calculator-v1.0) to estimate the promoter strength and RBS strength based on their sequences, respectively[^6][^7].
 These tools use advanced algorithms to predict the functional properties of sequences, ensuring that users can accurately assess the performance of new parts.